nogsantos/site-nogsantos/contents/posts/git-tricks.md

 ---
 slug: 'git-tricks'
-title: Git Tricks Cheat sheet
+title: Git Tricks Cheatsheet
 tags:
   - Git
   - Developer
   - Tools
 excerpt: |
-  Git Tricks Cheat sheet, usual git commands and some tricks.
+  Git Tricks Cheatsheet, usual git commands, and some tricks.
 ---

 #### amend

 When forget to commit a file, or leave a trash comment in.
-Is not necessary create a new revision, it is possible to add or modify and reuse the last commit.
+Is not necessary to create a new revision, it is possible to add or modify and reuse the last commit.

 ##### Add the files